Chochu/AutoShift_Scheduler/README.md

 **Sheet 3 [ListOfPA]**:
     Structure format: Name(ID) | Number of Shift
-    Notes: Contains the list of PA that are available to work We will start assigning PA from top to bottom.
+    Notes: Contains the list of PA that are available to work.
+    Number of Shift: Maximum number of shifts this PA is allowed to work in a 2-pay period (4 weeks).
+    The system will not assign more shifts than this limit to ensure fair distribution and compliance.

 **Sheet 4 [ListOfPerDiem]**:
     Structure format: Name(ID) | Number of Shift | Dates Available to Work Start | Dates Available to Work End
-    Notes: Per Diem are slot filler(they are contract worker), if there's empty slot at the end of assign the list of PA.
-    We will assign Per Diem to fill in the slot if it's fit the Dates Available to work.
+    Notes: Per Diem are slot fillers (contract workers).
+If there are empty slots after assigning regular PAs, Per Diem staff will be assigned to fill slots within their available date range.
+    Number of Shift: Maximum number of shifts this Per Diem is allowed to work in a 2-pay period (4 weeks).

 ## Calendar System